 We can't think of anything better to do during the warm days of summer than kicking back with our friends, family, and a delicious Hot Butter Shrimp Boil!

 - Fill a large pot with 4 quarts of water.
 Squeeze the lemon juice into the water and add the squeezed lemon halves.
 Add Old Bay seasoning, garlic, and onion.
 Tie the thyme sprigs together with kitchen twine and add to the pot.
 Cover and bring to a boil, then reduce to a simmer and cook for about 5 minutes.

 - Add potatoes to the pot and cook until just tender, about 10 minutes.
 Add corn and cook for 5 more minutes.

-- Add shrimp to pot, cover and cook for 2 to 3 minutes, or until the shrimp curl and are just opaque.
+- Add shrimp to the pot, cover, and cook for 2 to 3 minutes, or until the shrimp curl and are just opaque.

 - Transfer shrimp and vegetables with a slotted spoon to a bowl.
-In either the same large pot, or another, add 1 cup of shrimp broth and 2 tablespoons butter.
+In either the same large pot or another, add 1 cup of shrimp broth and 2 tablespoons butter.
 Stir until butter is melted.
-Add shrimp and vegetables to pot and mix.
+Add shrimp and vegetables to the pot and mix.
 The shrimp is ready to go!

 - Serve shrimp with hot butter dipping sauce and enjoy!